-This article was last updated Dec 19, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 19, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The information related to the Citi Prestige® Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card.
 This offer and/or promotion may have since changed, expired, or is no longer available.